What is Coronary Artery Bypass Surgery?

 Before you get stuck into any heavy structured exercise, it’s important to work through your daily tasks as safely as possible to minimise any complications.

-Overhead lifting after surgery can be a challenge.
+Overhead lifting after coronary artery bypass surgery can be a challenge.
 Your sternum is going to be sore and tender, so be careful when lifting your arms to shoulder height and above.
 You can place dishes in the cupboard or brush your teeth, but try to minimise how long your arms are in the elevated position.
 Avoid any heavy overhead lifting until you are cleared to do so by your doctor.

 Climbing stairs and steps